trueos/pcbsd/src-qt5/docs/controlpanel.rst

    -- This will set the given pcm device (I.E. "pcm3") as the default audio output device

   "setscreenbrightness <percent>":
-   -- This will set the brightness of all the available screens to the given percantage
+   -- This will set the brightness of all the available screens to the given percentage

-   -- It is also possible to adjust the current value by supplying a [+/-] before the numbe
+   -- It is also possible to adjust the current value by supplying a [+/-] before the number

    -- For example: using "+5" as the percentage will increase the brightness by 5% for each screen